Omotoso526/Walmart-Sales-Analysis-with-SQL/README.md

 **Sales Distribution**

-Sales distribution analysis indicates a significant share of revenue from Electronics, followed by Clothing and Health and Beauty.
+Sales distribution analysis indicates a significant share of revenue from Food and Beverages, Electronics.
 This insight can guide investment in product development and promotional activities.

 **Sales Trends**

 **Month-over-Month Growth**: Analyzing month-over-month growth helps identify successful periods and strategies, as well as periods needing improvement.
+The first month (January, 2019) a total revenue of $116,292 was recorded which later dropped in February to $97,219 which later increased to $109,456 in March.
+It is therefore recommended that unique strategies adopted in January should be reimmplemented in subsequent months for increased revenue.

 **Seasonal Trends**: Understanding seasonal sales patterns assists in preparing for peak periods and optimizing stock levels to meet demand.